 - Loss of consortium

-- The decedent’s healthcare expenses
+- The decedent’s health care expenses

 - Loss of income, household services, and parental guidance